 RQ is the capacity to recognise and apply diverse influence styles for collaborative advantage.
 RQ offers a measure of Emotional Intelligence (EI) that is reliable, although changeable through intentional training, development and coaching.
-Higher RQ has been linked to employee engagement, retention likelihood, net promoter inclination, safety focus, coaching investment and safety focus, just to name a few essential performance outcomes.
+Higher RQ has been linked to employee engagement, retention likelihood, net promoter inclination, coaching investment and safety focus, just to name a few essential performance outcomes.

 RQ is based on an integrated model, leveraging style-based measures (including facets of 4 distinct personality styles) and skill-based measures (based on 16 core competencies, or soft skills, associated with the personality styles).
 RQ is measured and developed through the REACH Ecosystem, a unified platform providing unlimited access to the assessments and materials needed to evaluate and grow RQ over time.